ComfyAssets/ComfyUI-KikoTools/README.md

 > A modular collection of essential custom ComfyUI nodes missing from the standard release.

-ComfyUI-KikoTools provides carefully crafted, production-ready nodes grouped under the **"ComfyAssets"** category.
-Each tool is designed with clean interfaces, comprehensive testing, and optimized performance for SDXL and FLUX workflows.
+ComfyUI-KikoTools provides carefully crafted, production-ready nodes under the "ComfyAssets" category.
+Each tool is built with clean interfaces, thorough testing, and optimized performance for SDXL and FLUX workflows.

+This project started out of frustration with keeping ComfyUI up to date and waiting for dozens of custom nodes to update—most of which I didn’t even use.
+After taking a hard look at my workflow, I realized I only needed one or two features from these nodes, many of which were abandoned or stuck in maintenance mode.

+I tried forking, patching, and submitting merge requests, but eventually decided to create my own curated collection of tools—fully supported and maintained by me.
+That’s how Kiko’s Tools was born.

+I’m sharing them here with the community, and I hope you find them as useful as I do.

 ## 🚀 Features